Suzume: Plot

-After tracking Daijin to Tokyo, Souta asks Suzume to take them to his apartment.
-He explains the legend of the worm, and that he is the last descendant of a family that, for generations, had been responsible for locking doors which lead to the Ever-After.
-Souta speaks of two keystones that seal the worm: the western keystone has become Daijin, while the location of the eastern keystone is unknown.
-He warns that if the worm tries to emerge in Tokyo, it could cause damage similar to the 1923 Great Kantō earthquake.
-Suzume notices the worm emerging again, and the two head towards it.
-Daijin reappears and reveals that he has passed on his function as keystone to Souta.
-Souta suddenly turns into the new keystone and Suzume reluctantly uses him to seal the worm.
+Tracking Daijin to Tokyo, Souta asks Suzume to take them to his apartment.
+He explains the legend of the worm, and that he is the last descendant of a generational family who locked doors to the Ever-After.
+The western keystone has become Daijin, while the location of the eastern keystone is unknown.
+He warns that if the worm tries to emerge in Tokyo, its damage will be similar to the 1923 Great Kantō earthquake.

+Suzume notices the worm's emergence, so she and Souta hop in the worm as it fully breaks to find Daijin, who reveals that he has passed on his function as keystone to Souta and if they don't want the worm to fall, Souta has to be used to seal it.
+Souta suddenly starts crystalizing, forcing Suzume to use him to seal the worm.

-Awakening at a shrine housing the Tokyo gate, Suzume sees Souta within the Ever-After but is unable to enter.
-Suzume visits Souta's grandfather Hitsujirō at the hospital, hoping to discover how to rescue Souta.
-Hitsujirō explains that Suzume's ability to see the worm and the Ever-After through the doors means that at some point in her life she entered the realm through one such door.
-Moreover, the doorway she first used is the only place where she can re-enter the Ever-After.
+Awakening at a shrine housing the Tokyo door, Suzume sees Souta within the Ever-After but is unable to enter.
+Suzume goes to visit Souta's grandfather Hitsujirō at the hospital, hoping to discover how to rescue Souta.
+Hitsujirō explains that Suzume's ability to see the worm and the Ever-After through the doors means that at some point in her life she entered the realm through one such door, the only door where she can re-enter the Ever-After.